MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-attach-cognitive-services.md

 ### [**Azure portal**](#tab/portal-remove)

-1. Sign in to the [Azure portal](https://portal.azure.com) and open the search service **Overview** page.
+1. Sign in to the [Azure portal](https://portal.azure.com).

-1. Under **Skillsets**, select the skillset containing the key you want to remove.
+1. Under **Search management > Skillsets**, select a skillset from the list.

    :::image type="content" source="media/cognitive-search-attach-cognitive-services/select-skillset.png" alt-text="Screenshot of the skillset page." border="true" lightbox="media/cognitive-search-attach-cognitive-services/select-skillset.png":::

-1. Scroll to the end of the file.
+1. Scroll to the section in the file containing `"cognitiveServices"`.

-1. Remove the key from the JSON and save the skillset.
+1. Delete the key value from the JSON and save the skillset.

    :::image type="content" source="media/cognitive-search-attach-cognitive-services/remove-key-save.png" alt-text="Screenshot of the skillset JSON." border="true" lightbox="media/cognitive-search-attach-cognitive-services/remove-key-save.png":::